 But now to simplify it a bit I will call sound mechanical waves propagating through the air, which is the case if you want to listen to music in a concert hall or in your living room.

 Thanks to their cavities (resonance boxes and the inside of pipes) musical instruments amplify the sound they produce, making it louder.
 This amplification occurs as follows: the air within the cavities gets from every refracting point the same waves in the same frequency.
-So many waves coming from everywhere to the same and small volume of air result in the superposition of all those waves, getting amplified.
+So many waves coming from every direction to the same and small volume of air result in the superposition of all those waves, getting amplified.
 That means that while keeping their frequency, their peaks become higher and their troughs become deeper, being this translated as a louder sound.
-And these amplified waves go out of the cavity through the holes of the resonance box of stringed instruments, and through the bottom and lateral holes of wind instruments.
+Finally those amplified waves go out of the cavity through the holes of the resonance boxes and through the bottom and lateral holes of wind instruments.

 In every instrument the sound production process is exactly the same, depending the timbre of each instrument on the type, material and shape of both vibrating corpus and the whole instrument.